-Bangladeshi youth bore the brunt of last week’s violence.
+Bangladeshi youth bore the brunt of last week’s violent protests.
 They want accountability.

 - Quick Read